Docker Deployment

 CORS for Web UI

-When the Web UI runs in a separate container or host, enable CORS:
+When the Web UI runs in a separate container or host, enable CORS in your custom params file.
+CORS is disabled by default for production safety:

 cors: